pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

 1. Teltonika Configurator over a USB, Bluetooth connection
 1. Via the SMS console through the emnify Portal (most simple)
-1. via the emnify SMS API or Zapier Integration (when automating the configuration)
+1. Via the emnify SMS API or Zapier Integration (when automating the configuration)

 Newer Teltonika GPS versions automatically detect the emnify APN setting